zeroheure/odoo-seo/website_seo_no_dust/README.md

 This module removes queries in products URLs, keeping only categories if needed.

-In addition one should also remove sorting in the shop because it use URLs, which creates a lot of duplicate content :
+In addition one should also disable sorting in the shop because it use URLs, which creates a lot of duplicate content :

 - in website frontend, go to Customize menu
 - disable "Show Sort by"

+Instead of disable the sort, experienced webmasters may prefer to set URL parameters in search engines console.
+Beware that you should do that for every search engine (whereever possible).

 ## Contributors